getyoutrack/youtrack/deploy/selfhost/README.md

 Once done, choose `8` to exit from prompt.

-> It is very important for you to validate the `fixit.env` for the new changes.
+> It is very important for you to validate the `youtrack.env` for the new changes.

-Once done with making changes in `fixit.env` file, jump on to `Start Server`
+Once done with making changes in `youtrack.env` file, jump on to `Start Server`

 ---